vblagoje/itinerary-agent/README.md

     *   `HAYSTACK_CONTENT_TRACING_ENABLED=true`: Enables detailed Haystack tracing.
         Get keys and host from your [Langfuse](https://langfuse.com/) project settings.

-    *(Note: The default `docker-compose.yml` runs a local Qdrant instance, so `QDRANT_URL` and `QDRANT_API_KEY` are typically not needed unless you modify the setup to use a cloud instance.)*

 4.  **Start MCP Services:**
     Run the following command from the project root:
     ```bash
     docker-compose up
     ```
-    This starts the Google Maps, Qdrant, Perplexity, and optimal route calculation (vblagoje/optimal-route) MCP servers defined in `docker-compose.yml`.
+    This starts the Google Maps, Perplexity, and optimal route calculation (vblagoje/optimal-route) MCP servers defined in `docker-compose.yml`.

-5.  **Populate User Preferences (One-time Setup):**
-    For personalized results, store your preferences in the Qdrant database:
-    *   **Generate:** Create a text description of your travel style, likes, dislikes, food preferences, budget, etc.
-        *Example:* "Loves local cafes with good espresso, enjoys art galleries and walking tours.
-Mid-range budget.
-Prefers Italian or Thai food.
-Not interested in nightlife."
-    *   **Store:** Use an MCP client tool (like the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector), Cursor, or another tool) connected to the Qdrant MCP server (running at `http://localhost:8102` by default).
-        *   Invoke the `qdrant-store` tool.
-        *   Paste your preferences text into the `information` field.
-        *   Execute the call.

 ## Running the Agent

-Once the services are running and preferences are stored (optional but recommended), execute the Python script:
+Once the services are running, execute the Python script:

 ```bash
 python itinerary_agent.py
 ```

-The script contains an example query for planning a multi-day trip in the south of France.
-You can modify this query directly within the `itinerary_agent.py` file to plan different trips.
-The macro agent will interact with the running MCP services and utilize the day itinerary agent as needed to generate detailed plans.
+The script will prompt you interactively for your travel requirements using questionary.
+The system includes an objective clarifier agent that will gather detailed preferences, constraints, and requirements through conversational interaction.
+The macro agent will then interact with the running MCP services and utilize the day itinerary agent as needed to generate detailed plans.
 Results are streamed to your terminal.

 ## Example Run